cardosorapha/academicpages/_pages/cv.md

 Event Organization
 ======
-* 2021-2022: I to III editions of the Interinstitutional Instrumentation Encounter
+* 2021-2022: I to III editions of the Interinstitutional Instrumentation Encounters
-* 2020: Northeastern school of microelectronics
+* 2020: Northeastern School of Microelectronics
-* 2016-2019: III to VI editions of the Simulation Robot Soccer Championship in Sergipe
+* 2016-2019: III to VI editions of the Simulation Robot Soccer Championship in Sergipe for middle and high-schoolers